Three more reported dead in massive California wildfire

 At a news conference Saturday, Shasta County Sheriff Tom Bosenko said only that three members of the same family had been reported missing.
 About a dozen people have been reported missing in the area so far, he said.

+Two other people, a Redding firefighter and a private hire dozer operator, have been killed in the fire, officials said.

-The Carr Fire nearly doubled in size from 48,312 acres Friday night to 80,906 acres Saturday, with containment only at 5 percent, according to Cal Fire.
+The Carr Fire, which broke out Monday afternoon, nearly doubled in size from 48,312 acres Friday night to 80,906 acres Saturday, with containment only at 5 percent, according to Cal Fire.

+Fresh evacuations were ordered Saturday for some residents of Shasta County, as the Carr Fire raged for the third day.
+The blaze has destroyed or damaged more than 500 structures, officials said.

 “That number is probably higher than that," Unified Incident Commander Chief Brett Gouvea told reporters Saturday.